falcon75/otp-messaging/README.md

 <br>

-- Embed chat key in share, to match against when sender detects new chat
+- Embed key in share, to match against when sender detects new chat
-- Typing indicator
-- chat last modfied indicator, message notification and message preview
+- Typing indicator, chat last modfied indicator, message notification and message preview
+- Full unicode charset, high quality random numbers
+- Add codes when chat exists
 - Scroll to bottom with new messages
-- Add codes when chat exists
 - Local name and picture assignment
-- Full unicode charset
--

 <br>